azrogers/books/README.md

     "discord": {
-        "id": "", // the ID of your Discord app (create in Discord API) "secret": "", // your Discord API secret "servers": [ // a list of IDs of servers (as strings). users must be in one of these to access books ]
+        "id": "", // the ID of your Discord app (create in Discord API) "secret": "", // your Discord API secret "servers": [], // a list of IDs of servers (as strings). users must be in one of these servers to access books "users": [] // a list of IDs of users (as strings) to specifically whitelist. users listed here don't need to be in any of the above servers to access books
     },
+    "s3": {
+        "endpoint": "https://s3.wasabisys.com", // the S3-compatible endpoint to use
+        "id": "", // the AWS access key for the bucket used to store books "secret": "", // the AWS secret key for the bucket used to store books "bucket": "" // the bucket used to store books }
     "path": "", // the path to the data folder (see next section) "port": 3001,
     "secret": "", // should be a random string, used for sessions